incubyte/genbi-data-engine/docs/user-guide.md

 - Query your data using natural language
 - Automatic data visualization with smart chart selection
 - Save and manage database connections
-- Save and reuse queries
+- Save and reuse queries and visualizations
 - View query results in a user-friendly format
 - Export data and visualizations
+- Access saved visualizations without re-running queries

 ## Getting Started